solvexia/solvexia-api-docs/file/file.md

 | fileId | `string` | The file id to upload. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body
-Request body must contain form data.
+The request body must contain form data.

 #### Response body
-Successful response contains [File](./file_schemas.md/#file-object) json.
+The successful response contains an instance of a [File](./file_schemas.md/#file).

-Error response will return an [Error Response](../response_codes.md)
+The error response contains an [Error](../response_codes.md).

 ### Example